mazhengcn/suggested-notation-for-machine-learning/README.md

 > This introduces a suggestion of mathematical notation protocol for machine learning.

 Machine learning becomes increasingly important in various applications and scientific problems.
 A major challenge in commuicating the progress of machine learning from different perspectives arises from the notation usage.
 This note introduces a suggestion of mathematical notations for machine learning.
 We will regularly update this note.
-In the current version, we only introduce some very basec and commonly used notations.
+In the current version, we only introduce some very basic and commonly used notations.
 We look forward to more suggestions for refining this note in the future versions.

 ## Tabel of Contents